-However, when it comes to getting certified as a coach there still seems to be some controversy with people on both sides of the “to be” or “not to be” certified fence.
-You see, currently, there is no legal training requirement to use the title of “coach.”
+However, when it comes to getting certified as a coach, there still seems to be some controversy with people on both sides of the “to be” or “not to be” certified fence.
+You see, currently, there is no legal requirement to use the title of “coach.”
 Unlike doctors who must go to school and pass an exam to use the title, anyone can call themselves a coach.
-Many so-called coaches forego approved coach training and base their expertise on life experience.
+Many coaches forego approved coach training and base their expertise on life experience.

 Other coaches follow the course of training and certification.
-Despite the current lack of legal obligation to do so, many dedicated coaches spend time and money to seek certification and credentialing from approved training programs before they use the professional title of “coach.”
+Despite the current lack of legal obligation to do so, many dedicated coaches spend time and money to seek accreditation and credentialing from approved training programs before they use the professional title of “coach.”

-Even if a potential client doesn’t know to ask, credentialed ADHD coaches like myself are educating our community about what they can expect from their coaches, including the coach training.
-I want people with ADHD to succeed so being the best coach I can be, and supporting and training emerging coaches, is incredibly important to me.
+Even if a potential client doesn’t know to ask, credentialed ADHD coaches like myself educate our community about what they can expect from their coaches, including the coach training.
+I want people with ADHD to succeed, so being the best coach I can be, and supporting and training emerging coaches, is incredibly important to me.
 If you are considering becoming an ADHD coach, there is a program that will fit your needs and provide the support, direction, and training for you to become a certified coach.

 Coaches have a weak spot.
 We always want the best for our clients.
-Don’t shortchange you or your clients.
+Don’t shortchange yourself or your clients.
 Invest in yourself to become certified.
 Be the best coach you can be and experience the fulfillment and satisfaction of seeing your client’s progress.
 You and your clients will be glad that you did

 What do you think?
 Where do you stand on the ‘to be’ or ‘not to be’ certified fence?
 Questions about training to be an ADHD?

-Email me at firstname.lastname@example.org and I can offer you some guidance on first steps to obtaining your certification.
+Please email me at firstname.lastname@example.org, and I can give you some guidance on the first steps to obtaining your certification.